telerik/winforms-docs/gridview/exporting-data/spread-export.md

     - *SelectViewToExport*: In this mode the __ChildViewExporing__ event is fired.
 The event allows to choose the view to export in row by row basis.

     - *ExportAllViews*: In this mode all child views are exported.
 Available in GridViewSpreadExport and GridViewPdfExport.

+>caution You can either export all child views or just one.
+You can't export some specific child views.

 * __HiddenColumnOption:__ Defines whether hidden columns will be exported.
 Available options are:
     - *ExportAlways*: The exporter will export hidden columns as well.